IBIZA - SANT JOSEP - CALA d'HORT - ES VEDRÀ - ES BOLDADO - POST 2

-- 2 min read
+- 3 min read

-Updated: 21 hours ago
+Updated: May 21

-RESTAURANTE ES BOLDADO Michelin Plate IIO
+RESTAURANTE ES BOLDADO Michelin Guide

-Restaurante Es Boldado is situated on a precipitous cliff, facing the mystical Islets of Es Vedrá (supposedly the third-most-magnetic place on earth!) and its little sister, Es Vedranell.
+Es Boldado is located on a precipitous cliff which overlooks the mystical Islets of Es Vedrâ, believed to be the third most magnetic place on Earth, as well as its smaller counterpart, Es Vedranell.

-On this occasion, the weather was a little overcast, and the inside was quite chilly,
+On this occasion, the weather was a little overcast, and the inside was quite chilly.

 To start, we had the usual pan con alioli y aceitunas, followed by,